OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-23.md

 “I will establish your borders from the Red Sea to the Mediterranean Sea, and from the desert to the Euphrates River.
 I will deliver the inhabitants of the land into your hand, and you will drive them out before you.

 ## Exodus 23:32
-You shall make no covenant with them or with their gods.
+You must not make agreements with them or with their gods.

 ## Exodus 23:33
 They must not dwell in your land, or they will cause you to sin against me, for the worship of their gods will surely be a snare to you.”